SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 ## What is the workload in Kubernetes?

 A workload is an *application* running on Kubernetes.
 On Kubernetes, our workload is always run within a collection of pods, regardless of whether it consists of a single component or several that work together.

+## What is the term "resource" used in Kubernetes?

+Anything we create in a Kubernetes cluster is considered a resource: **deployments**, **pods**, **services** and so on.

+## What Are Kubernetes watches?

+Getting the state of the resources using the **Kubernetes API** at a *certain point in time* isn't always enough when working with Kubernetes clusters, because these clusters are highly dynamic in nature.
+In most cases, we also want to *keep an eye on* these resources and track events as they happen.

+Regular pooling is one strategy that may be used.
+However, polling puts us at risk of missing events that take place in the interval between polling cycles.
+Additionally, when the number of resources that need to be monitored rises, this strategy will not scale up very effectively.

+TODO - How it's addressed by watches?

+## What is Kubernetes API?

+TODO

+## What are proxies in Kubernetes?

+KubeProxy is a network proxy that is implemented as a component of the Kubernetes Service.
+It operates on every node in the cluster.
+It maintains a record of the network rules that govern communication between pods located within and outside of the cluster.

+TODO

+## What is Container Runtime Interface (CRI) in Kubernetes?

+In the early days of Kubernetes, the **Docker Engine** was the only **container runtime** that was supported.
+After some time, more container runtimes were made available, such as **rkt** and **hypernetes**, and each container runtime has it own strengths.
+It became evident that users of Kubernetes want a choice of runtimes that would work best for them.

+The **Container Runtime Interface** (**CRI**) was released (1.5 release) to allow that flexibility.
+It's a plugin interface which enables `kubelet` to use a wide variety of container runtimes *without the need to recompile*.
+For more information about CRI, refer [here](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/){:target="_blank"}.

+## What it mean by Kubernetes deprecating Docker?

+Docker as an underlying container runtime is being deprecated in favor of runtimes that use the **Container Runtime Interface** (**CRI**) created for Kubernetes.
+Note that Docker-produced images will continue to work in our cluster with all runtimes normally.
+Docker is still a useful tool for building containers, and the images that are produced as a result of executing `docker build` can still run in our Kubernetes cluster.

+The container runtime is responsible for pulling and running our container images.
+Docker is a popular choice for that runtime, but *Docker was not designed to be embedded inside Kubernetes*, and that causes a problem.

+Docker is not just a single piece; rather, it refers to a whole technology stack.
+It includes a component known as "containerd," which is a high-level container runtime by itself.
+Also, Docker has a lot of UX enhancements that make it really easy for humans to interact with when we are doing development work.
+However, these UI enhancements aren't required for Kubernetes, , because it isn’t a human.

+Kubernetes cluster has to use another tool called Dockershim to get at what it really needs, which is containerd.
+Kubernetes support for Docker via `dockershim` is now removed.

+### What is dockershim in Kubernetes and why was it removed from Kubernetes?

+The introduction of the Container Runtime Interface (CRI) was a great step forward in providing us with the flexibility to use any container runtime of our choice, but it did introduce a problem: Docker Engine was being used as a container runtime well before CRI was introduced, and Docker Engine is not compatible with CRI.

+> **What is the term "shim" in computing?** A shim is a small library that transparently intercepts and modifies calls to an API, usually for compatibility purposes.

+To solve this issue, a small software shim called **dockershim** was introduced as part of the **kubelet** component specifically to fill in the gaps that exist between Docker Engine and CRI, allowing cluster operators to continue using Docker Engine as their container runtime largely uninterrupted.

+However, this little software shim was never intended to be a long-term solution.
+Over the years, dockershim's existence has made the kubelet much more complicated than it needs to be.
+Unfortunately, this caused some concern among the community since the deprecation notice wasn't presented as clearly as it should have been.

+Kubernetes has published a [blog](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/){:target="_blank"} post that includes a frequently asked questions section in an effort to allay the concerns of the community and clear up any misunderstandings on what Docker is and how containers function inside Kubernetes.

+Note that Docker is not going away, either as a tool or as a company.